 The toddler room is supervised by parents or screened volunteers from the congregation.
 Children and adults play together and build relationships in the community of Christ.

-Children’s Worship: classes for ages 3 to 12
+Children’s worship: classes for ages 3 to 12 (Alternate Sundays)

-The Godly Play model has four basic elements:
+The Godly Play model has these basic elements:

 To get a glimpse into the wonder of Godly Play: